supermemoryai/supermemory/README.md

 Well, here's the thing - me and @yxshv save a _lot_ of content on the internet.

-Twitter bookmarks, websites, snippets, etc.
+Twitter bookmarks, websites, snippets, etc. So much!

 But we never look back to it - to us, it's like throwing information in the void.

-Supermemory fixes this.
+SuperMemory fixes this.

 ## Key Features